 Get to know Harry:

-What do you like most about working in the Benefits division, running the group life, disability and Select Benefits suite of fixed-payment and supplemental health products?
+What do you like most about working in the Benefits industry and leading the Symetra benefits division, which includes our group life and disability, absence management, voluntary and stop loss products?

 What's been the biggest change in the industry you've seen in your career?